rstyczynski/umc/README.md

 ```
 umc_collectAll.sh 1 10 "vmstat free top uptime meminfo tcpext netstattcp ifconfig iostat pingSocket"

 Note: Oracle SOA not configured.
-Update etc/umc.cfg to be able to use SOA related components of the package.
+Update umc.conf (in /etc or ~/.umc) to be able to use SOA related components of the package.
 Universal Metrics Collector initialized.

 Batch UMC collector initializes data collection for following probes: